Honors Tutorial College: Overview

 The Honors Tutorial College is located at 35 Park Place near the center of the University.
 It is across the street from Alden Library and down the street from the E. W. Scripps Hall, home of the E. W. Scripps School of Journalism and the John Calhoun Baker University Center.
-Since July 2019, Dr. Donal C. Skinner has served as dean of the Honors Tutorial College.
+Since July 29, 2024, Dr. Kristina Bross has served as dean of the Honors Tutorial College.